Client: Moffat Creek Public School, Waterloo Region District School Board

 Location: Cambridge, Ontario

 Construction Budget: $100,000 – $250,000

 Completion Date: Fall 2016

 Exciting play features, pathways, boulders and trees combine to form the final playground in a park-like setting that offers something for everyone.
-The log jam, boulder scramble and bog stilt climbing posts encourage active and social play.
-Oak benches and a stump table and seats provide places to hang out and chat with friends.
+The log jam™, boulder scramble and bog stilt climbing posts encourage active and social play.
+Oak benches and a stump table with seating provide places to hang out and chat with friends.
 A gravel path meanders beneath the tree canopy, connecting the play elements, seating and berms.